gbinal/p-o-d.github.com/faq.md

 ### What problem does this solve?

 Technology moves much faster than policy ever could.
-Often when writing policy for technology, agencies are stuck w/ outdated methods as soon as they publish new policies.
+Often when writing policy for technology, agencies are stuck with outdated methods as soon as they publish new policies.

 ### How does it solve that problem?

-This Project is meant to be a living document so that collaboration in the open data ecosystem is fostered and the continual update of technology pieces that affect update can happen on a more rapid pace.
+This project is meant to be a living document, so that collaboration in the open data ecosystem is fostered, and the continual update of technology pieces that affect update can happen at a more rapid pace.

 ### Where do I come in?

-Help the United States Government make its Open Data policy better by collaborating.
-Please suggest enhancements by editing the content here, or add tools that help anyone open data (See 'How can I contribute').
+Help the United States Government make its open data policy better by collaborating.
+Please suggest enhancements by editing the content here, or add tools that help anyone open data (See 'How can I contribute?').

 ### How can I contribute?